Reinhart-py/Audi/README.md

-# Audio Cloud
+# what's this shi ?

-A simple React and Express app to upload audio files to Cloudinary and play them back in a browser and also fetch em
+Just A React and Express app to upload audio files to Cloudinary and play them back in a browser and also fetch em

 ##  Instructions